kingsor/WpfPlayground/Readme.md

 ### AdvancedZoomAndPanSampleApp

 This project is about a custom content control that can be used to zoom and pan its content.
-More info](./src/AdvancedZoomAndPanSampleApp/README.md)
+[More info](./src/AdvancedZoomAndPanSampleApp/README.md)

 ### ConsoleApp